Narsell/Cosmic-Dodger/README.md

-# GAME_NAME_HERE_PLACEHOLDER
+# COSMIC DODGER

-GAME_NAME_HERE_PLACEHOLDER is a simple 2D game where you attempt to navigate a asteroid field while collecting points and survive as long as you can.
+Cosmic Dodger is a simple 2D game where you collect stars while navigating an increasingly frenetic asteroid field.

+You can play now on my itch.io!

-This game is mainly a way for me to learn C++ and game programming/computer graphics.
-It was made using SDL2 with C++
+This project is an effort to learn more about low-level game development.
+It was made using SDL2 and C++.

 ## Controls
 - **Left Click** to shoot
-- **W** to move forward
-- **Aim your mouse** to navigate your ship
+- **Aim your mouse** to navigate your ship and press **W** to move forward.

+## HOW TO BUILD
+I plan to add a premake setup for this project.
+However, right now there is no streamlined method to compile this project other than importing it into Visual Studio and adding the include paths and linker settings for SDL2.